-The JOY District, located in north-central BC, comprises the JOY and PINE Properties, and also the "Staked Claims" acquired directly by the Company.
-In November 2016, the Company entered into a purchase agreement with a private company wholly-owned by one of its directors to purchase 100% of the JOY Property for the reimbursement of the vendor's direct acquisition costs of \$335,299.
-The property is subject to an underlying NSR royalty held by a former owner which is capped at \$3.5 million.
+In November 2016, the Company entered into a purchase agreement with a private company whollyowned by one of its directors to purchase 100% of the JOY Property mineral claims (a subset of the JOY District mineral tenure) for the reimbursement of the vendor's direct acquisition costs of \$335,299.
+This Property is subject to an underlying NSR royalty held by a former owner which is capped at \$3.5 million.

-In addition, the Company concluded agreements with each of Gold Fields Toodoggone Exploration Corporation ("GFTEC") and Cascadero Copper Corporation ("Cascadero") in mid-2017 pursuant to which the Company can purchase 100% of the PINE Property.
+In addition, the Company concluded agreements with each of Gold Fields Toodoggone Exploration Corporation ("GFTEC") and Cascadero Copper Corporation ("Cascadero") in mid-2017 pursuant to which the Company can purchase 100% of the PINE Property mineral claims (a subset of the JOY District Mineral tenure).